 3. Validate

 Validate exposes the artefact to external reality.
-This phase replaces internal confidence with structured evidence.
+This mode replaces internal confidence with structured evidence.
 The objective is not to gather reactions, but to observe behaviour and measure outcomes against predefined success criteria.

 - Structured evidence report (qualitative + quantitative)